fogbender/b2b-saaskit/README.md

 ### High-level plan

-First, check out https://promptswithfriends.com - it's a web-based SaaS application that was built with the B2B SaaS Kit.
-Prompts with Friends is a way to collaborate on GPT prompts with others.
+- [ ] First, check out https://promptswithfriends.com - it's a web-based SaaS application that was built with this B2B SaaS Kit. _Prompts with Friends_ is a way to collaborate on GPT prompts with others.

-Next, get your own copy of Prompts with Friends running locally on your machine.
+- [ ] Next, get your own copy of Prompts with Friends running locally on your machine.

-Then, learn how to deploy your version to production.
+- [ ] Then, learn how to deploy your version to production.

-Lastly, build your own product by modifying the app.
+- [ ] Lastly, build your own product by modifying the app.

 ### Get it running locally